 The violence prompted an international outcry and the UN called for a multinational force to restore order and provide humanitarian assistance until a UN peacekeeping force could be organised.
 The resulting International Force East Timor (INTERFET) was led by Australia, with more than 5,000 Australian defence personnel involved.
-New Zealand was the second largest contributor, dispatching a battalion of light infantry troops, transport aircraft, helicopters and three navy ships.
+New Zealand was the second largest contributor, dispatching an infantry battalion, transport aircraft, helicopters and three navy ships.
 By October 1999 more than 1,100 New Zealanders were in East Timor, making it the country’s largest military deployment since the Korean War.

-After initially deploying troops to Dili, New Zealand forces were based at Suai and took responsibility for patrolling the dangerous southern part of the border with Indonesia.
+After initially being deployed to the capital, Dili, New Zealand forces were based at Suai and took responsibility for patrolling the dangerous southern part of the border with Indonesia.
 Patrols came into contact with pro-Indonesian militias a number of times and during one incident, in July 2000, a New Zealand soldier was shot and killed – New Zealand’s first combat fatality since the Vietnam War.
 In total, five New Zealand peacekeepers died in East Timor.

-In October 2000 the Townsville Peace Agreement was signed, promising to bring an end to the conflict.
-It called for the deployment of an unarmed 47-person International Peace Monitoring Team (IPMT) to observe the peace, monitor surrendered weapons that had been locked in shipping containers and to work with the newly formed Peace Monitoring Council.
-The mission was Australian-led, with New Zealand providing the deputy commander and a number of defence and civilian personnel.
+The signing of the Townsville Peace Agreement in October 2000 promised to bring an end to the conflict.
+This called for the deployment of an unarmed 47-person International Peace Monitoring Team (IPMT) to observe the peace, monitor surrendered weapons locked in shipping containers, and work with the newly formed Peace Monitoring Council.
+The mission was Australian-led, with New Zealand providing the deputy commander and a number of Defence Force and civilian personnel.

 In June 2002 the IPMT was withdrawn from the Solomon Islands.
-Violence had declined but few weapons had been surrendered and the underlying causes of the conflict had not been resolved.
+Violence had declined but few weapons had been surrendered and the underlying causes of the conflict had not been addressed.

 The situation worsened again in 2003.
 The Solomon Islands government faced collapse and asked for help.
 In July, following discussions among Pacific leaders, the Regional Assistance Mission to the Solomon Islands (RAMSI) was sent to restore order.

 Like the East Timor intervention, RAMSI was conducted with the consent of the host government.
-This mission did not have UN approval, but instead was nominally conducted under the auspices of the Pacific Islands Forum (PIF).
+This mission did not have UN approval, but was nominally conducted under the auspices of the Pacific Islands Forum.

 The long-term goal of building a sustainable peace in the Solomon Islands was more challenging.
-In 2011, eight years after the initial RAMSI deployment, New Zealand maintained an infantry platoon and police officers in the Solomons.
+In 2011, eight years after the initial RAMSI deployment, New Zealand maintained an infantry platoon and police officers in Solomon Islands.
 RAMSI's military task force departed in 2013 and its policing role ended in 2017.

 Adams, Rebecca.
 Peace on Bougainville: Truce Monitoring Group.
 Wellington: Victoria University Press in association with the Centre for Strategic Studies, 2001.